tashil99/AgriCare/README.md

-# AgriCare - AI Crop Disease Detection
+# AgriCare - A Tomato Disease Detection App powered by YOLO with AI-based Remedy Recommendation

 ## Description
 AgriCare is an AI-based system that detects tomato leaf diseases using a YOLO deep learning model.